DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 We see that this works in principle.
 But we can't ignore it, by defintion, we really have way too much actions.
 Also for the reducer and the effects the number of lines of code is about the same.
 We just moved the complexity into the inner functions.
 In the end, we still have nine cases for the reducers and nine cases for the effects.
 If you have looked carefully, you will have noticed that I used `any` at one point.
 In fact, it is not so easy to remain type-safe over the whole time.
 Another important point is that with this technique we can not cross the boundaries of a NgRx feature.

+**☞ You can find [the full source code of this app](https://github.com/angular-schule/ngrx-duplicated-code/tree/master/projects/example-combining) at GitHub.**

 Let's try it another varriation!